zenvia/zenvia-sdk-node/README.md

 });
 ```

-The response can be an array of `IReportMessagesEntry` objects when successful or an `IError` object on errors.
+The response can be an array of `IReportMessagesEntry` objects when successful or an `IError` object when an error occurs.

-### Getting flow report
+### Get a flow report

-In order to get information about the current state of sessions (executions) of flows in a period, use the `getEntries` method to list `IReportFlowEntry` objects as shown below.
+In order to get information about the current state of sessions (executions) of flows in a period of time, use the `getEntries` method to list `IReportFlowEntry` objects as shown below.

 ```js
 const client = new Client('YOUR_API_TOKEN');